 Merel Hendrickx was also an intern at the Political, Cultural, and Media department of the Embassy of the Kingdom of the Netherlands in South Africa.
 There, she provided operational support and worked on the content of the Public Diplomacy Programme on Peace and Justice.
 The programme oversaw a delegation of Judges, Presidents, and Secretaries-General of international justice organisations in The Hague visiting South Africa to engage in dialogue on the topic of peace and justice.

 Marjolein Kuijers is the interim project officer at the PILP.
 As such she identifies potential cases, investigates possible areas of strategic litigation, and creates case files.
 She is also responsible for communication, finances and office management.

 Marjolein has been involved with the PILP since 2016, coordinating the Right to Protest file, which included the submission of an appeal to contest censorship.
 She was involved in the set-up of the legal observers team for demonstrations, whereby she also coordinates the team’s presence at protests.

 Since early 2016 she is a member of the SMX Collective (which aims to implicate the international community in promoting human rights in Mexico).
 Previously, Marjolein worked for a Mexican NGO where she coordinated the Peace Network in Chiapas.
 She studied international relations, human rights, and Latin America studies in Utrecht, and did an additional Master of Human Rights at the University of La Plata in Argentina.

 During her master’s in Argentina she worked briefly at international strategic human rights litigation organization CEJIL.
 Furthermore, Marjolein completed the Strategic Human Rights Litigation course at the Central European University.

-Julie Albers is the project assistant at the PILP.
+Adinda van de Walle is the project assistant of the PILP.
 Her daily activities consist of providing general support to the work of the litigation director and project officer, and conducting legal research for the human rights files.